Review: "Write Your Novel From the Middle" by James Scott Bell

 - Provides questions to address when ensuring that the first act of a story is strong, including what the death stakes are – not necessarily literal death, but perhaps emotional or professional destruction.

-- Emphasises the importance of a strong character.
+- Emphasizes the importance of a strong character.

 - Explores the need not just to have a character change but to prove that change within the story.